Is Keto Diet Bad for Kidneys? Do You Have These 2 Symptoms?

 Studies are now proving that ketones are the preferred energy source over glucose.

-The heart and brain both run 25% more efficiently when your body is primarily using ketones for energy.
+The heart and brain run 25% more efficiently when your body primarily uses ketones for energy.

 And again, the research confirms that a low-carb diet, even one high in protein, doesn’t harm renal function in people without kidney issues.

-Those with normal kidney function can handle large amounts of protein without any issue.
+Those with normal kidney function can handle large amounts of protein without issues.
 Even if you have diabetes — which can put you at risk of kidney dysfunction, keto is beneficial.

 The Real Culprits Behind Chronic Kidney Disease

-The two main causes of chronic kidney disease are diabetes and high blood pressure.
-As you just learned, a ketogenic diet can improve both of these risk factors.
+The two leading causes of chronic kidney disease are diabetes and high blood pressure.
+As you just learned, a ketogenic diet can improve both risk factors.

 is keto diet bad for kidneys